 - a.
-An assessment of risks and management measures associated with potential disturbance of ASS and PASS on the proposed action area and the implications on short- and long-term groundwater water quality in and within the vicinity of the proposed action area and the MBRS including potential impacts to species which rely on the wetland for parts or all of their lifecycles. - b.
-A discussion of dewatering activities (if applicable) that may occur and subsequent impact to groundwater by oxidation of ASS, acidification and mobilisation of metals and any other contaminants and toxicants which may impact MNES and species dependant on the MBRS. - c.
-Evidenced-based conceptualisation of groundwater systems that have potential to be impacted by the proposed development, including baseline groundwater-surface water interactions that are critical to the MBRS and associated waterways and ecosystems, and post development conceptualisation, including conceptualisation of the potential for hydrogeological changes to occur as a result of changes to stormwater and wetland hydrology (surface water) regimes. - d.
-A discussion on the likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible. - e.
+An assessment of risks and management measures associated with potential disturbance of ASS and PASS in the referral area and the implications on short- and long-term groundwater water quality in and within the vicinity of the referral area and the MBRS including potential impacts to species which rely on the wetland for parts or all of their lifecycles. - b.
+Evidenced-based conceptualisation of groundwater systems that have potential to be impacted by the proposed development, including baseline groundwater-surface water interactions that

+- are critical to the MBRS and associated waterways and ecosystems, and post development conceptualisation, including conceptualisation of the potential for hydrogeological changes to occur as a result of changes to stormwater and wetland hydrology (surface water) regimes. - c.
+A discussion of dewatering activities that may occur, details of dewatering requirements and techniques used including information on the pre-drainage process, treatment and disposal of extracted groundwater. - d.
+Assessment of the impacts of any dewatering activities including: - i. impact to local aquifers including potential changes on groundwater drawdown levels and quality - ii. impact to groundwater by oxidation of ASS, acidification and mobilisation of metals and any other contaminants and toxicants which may impact MNES and species dependant on the MBRS. - iii.
+Impact to groundwater dependent ecosystems, and subsequently on aquatic species that depend on these groundwater dependent ecosystems, identified within the project area. - e.
+A discussion on the likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible. - f.
 If impacts to groundwater and/or groundwater-surface water interactions are likely, development of a fit-for-purpose groundwater model that is informed by the evidenced-based hydrogeological conceptualisation and is designed to simulate potential impacts on groundwater flows and groundwater-surface water interactions associated with the action through both the construction and operational stages.
 The assumptions, calibration, validation and related uncertainty of any model predictions must be provided.
-Groundwater modelling must include but not be limited to: - an assessment of potential changes to availability of groundwater including baseflow contributions to the MBRS and any waterways in and within the vicinity of the proposed action area - ii. an assessment of potential impacts to groundwater dependent ecosystems in and within the vicinity of the proposed action area - iii. short-term and long-term impact assessments and analysis of modelling during both the construction and operational phases of the project including climate change considerations - iv. predictions of groundwater recovery and re-equilibration scenarios, including the influence of tidal effects and potential seawater intrusion on groundwater resources and on nearby groundwater dependent assets, including climate change considerations - v. fit-for-purpose sensitivity and uncertainty analysis.
+Groundwater modelling must include but not be limited to: - an assessment of potential changes to availability of groundwater including baseflow contributions to the MBRS and any waterways in and within the vicinity of the referral area - ii. an assessment of potential impacts to groundwater dependent ecosystems in and within the vicinity of the referral area - iii. short-term and long-term impact assessments and analysis of modelling during the preconstruction, construction and operational phases of the project including climate change considerations - iv. predictions of groundwater recovery and re-equilibration scenarios, including the influence of tidal effects and potential seawater intrusion on groundwater resources and on nearby groundwater dependent assets, including climate change considerations - v. fit-for-purpose sensitivity and uncertainty analysis. - g.
+A discussion of measures to manage groundwater encountered during the construction process.